mbrochh/mbrochh-dotfiles/macos.md

 # Tmuxinator

-This little bastard is so useful, but a bit tricky to install.
-Try this:
+This little bastard is so useful, but the version on homebrow is usually outdated and therefore not compatible with the version of tmux that is on homebrew.
+Try this instead:

 ```
-brew tap nexeck/homebrew-tmuxinator
-brew install nexeck/homebrew-tmuxinator/tmuxinator
+sudo gem install tmuxinator
 ```

 # Setup VSCode